rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/3-1-malformed-documents.md

 allows to state that the document has been processed completely.

-Note that a strict implementation may reject an input document as being **malformed**, if the last node has been removed from the stack, and if the end of the document has not yet been reached.
+Note that a strict implementation may reject an input document as being **malformed**, if all nodes are removed from the stack while the last input tag has not yet been processed (i.e. a forest of trees).

+Note that a strict implementation may reject an input document as being **malformed**, if the stack still has nodes once the implementation has processed all of the input tags.